 For however annoying it may have seemed in its heyday, it serves as an enduring intervallic reminder.

 We currently live in a time where memes are considered to be major political discourse.
-Short video snippets and blatantly copyright violating images superimposed with texts seems to be so powerful that major tech companies are investigating if such things may have influenced American Presidential elections, and there are major criminal investigations into whether politicians may have colluded with hostile foreign governments to influence elections.
+Short video snippets and blatantly copyright violating images superimposed with texts are apparently so powerful that major tech companies are investigating if such things may have influenced American Presidential elections, and there are major criminal investigations into whether politicians may have colluded with hostile foreign governments to influence elections.
+By way of memes.
 Good lord.
 Even more terrifying, there are legitimately people out there who rely on memes to make political decisions.

 Memes were all good & fun in 2007, when most of them involved unwitting cats and hilarious phrases.
 And while I admit to getting a little too excited about particular memes, it is a little scary that so much of our societal discourse revolves around them.